 5. Select the semester and year when the course is offered

-UP Comillas Course Equivalents Students will need to get equivalents approved by the appropriate department for each course they plan to take abroad.
-For example, if you want to take a history course abroad Drexel credit, its equivalent must be pre-approved by the History Department at Drexel.
+Course Approvals: Students will need to get courses approved by the appropriate department for each course they plan to take if the course is not on the course equivalency spreadsheet (linked above).
+For example, if you want to take a course at the University abroad for Drexel credit, its equivalent must be pre-approved by the appropriate department at Drexel.

 Fall/Winter: early Sept. - mid May

 Drexel students will need to either leave their co-op a few weeks early OR arrange for early summer final exams.
 Students applying for fall/winter must also be prepared to begin their proceeding spring/summer co-op late, at the end of April to avoid visa issues.